 The flowering plant known as Nasturtium is strangely not in the family called Nasturtium, which can lead to confusion.
-The leaves are interesting in that they are superhydrophobic and almost flat.
-Most of its leaves sit at an angle on a thin stem.
+The leaves are superhydrophobic and almost flat.
+Most of the leaves sit at an angle on a thin stem.

-The video below is a high speed film of a water droplet impacting a leaf; the drop pushes the leaf to the side and continues at a slight angle.
+The video below is a high speed film of a water droplet impacting a nasturtium leaf.
+We see that the drop pushes the leaf to the side and continues on at a slight angle.
 This means that the leaves are not likely to be damaged by water drops falling on them.

-The superhydrophobicity of the nasturtium, like that of the cabbage and the columbine, is generated by wax towers (see the image on the right).
+The superhydrophobicity of the nasturtium, like that of the cabbage and the columbine, is generated by wax towers (see the Scanning Electron Micrograph image below).